sloppycoder/atlassian-dockers/README.md

 # Docker containers for Atlassian JIRA, Stash, Fisheye and Bamboo

-These containers are intended to run behind one BASE_URL served Apache httpd.
+These containers are intended to run behind BASE_URL served Apache httpd.

 ### TL;DR